BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2017-09-13-error-handling-in-go.md

 By concatenating the errors at each step I retain context.
 At the top level, when I log, I can see the calls that led to the error.
 This is better than not having much context but is extremely tedious in practice.

 Then I came across [this excellent blog post](https://dave.cheney.net/2016/06/12/stack-traces-and-the-errors-package) by Dave Cheney.
 And once you've read through it (seriously, read through it before continuing), you'll see that he's implemented the same idea I had but done it a gazillion times better.
 So I started perusing more things he'd written.
-The presentation link includes most of the content of the preceeding articles.
+The presentation link includes most of the content of the preceding articles.

 - [Constant Errors](https://dave.cheney.net/2016/04/07/constant-errors)
 - [Don’t just check errors, handle them gracefully](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)